 If we knew in advance that the communication these employees needed was very low, for example,

-if every spreadsheet cell only needed the cell on the preceeding row,
+if every spreadsheet cell only needed the cell on the preceding row,

 then there would be no problem with using only the centralized phone network.

-But in the general case we cannot guarantee that the problem will conform to the design of our tool.
+But in the general case we cannot guarantee that the problem will conform to the design of a limited tool.